Coastguard, Coast Blockade, Revenue Cruisers, Excise, Preventive Waterguard, Riding Officers and Lighthouse Keepers.

 Circa 28 Apr 1804 it looks as though the Pevensey Officers have been busy again, having made a large seizure of spirits, tobacco and snuff at sea last week.

 3 Jun 1804 the Lieutenants commanding revenue cutters and luggers on the Channel Service, have been superseded some months since, and not lately, as erroneously stated in the London papers, and their own proper captains have resumed the command of them as usual, and act as cruisers against the smugglers, and occasional convoys on the coast.

-8 Jun 1804 Mr Mottley seized a boat laden with spirits and tobacco.
+8 Jun 1804 Mr Mottley of the Portsmouth Custom House seized a boat laden with spirits and tobacco.

 Circa 14 Jul 1804 the Speedwell, Lieut Robertson, has sent into Portsmouth, the Hope of Chichester, laden with 157 tubs, 26 bales, and 140 lbs of tobacco.
 In addition, Capt Stiles sent in on Tues evening 230 tubs of spirits.

 26 Aug 1804 the RN schooner Ant, Lieut Massin, was seized by 2 boats belonging to Mr Mottley and the revenue cutter Antelope with 110 casks of spirits and some tobacco.
 Lieut has been Court Martialled for disobedience of orders and unofficerlike behaviour and was sentenced to be dismissed HM Service.

 Circa 12 Oct 1804 Sunday last Mr Gloge, brought to the Portsmouth customs-house a hog-boat laden with 367 kegs of liquor and 40 bales of tobacco, which were seized at Hayling Island from 7 smugglers.
 And Capt Case has deposited 300 kegs ; and Capt Stiles, of the Revenue, 129 kegs, which they took this week.